 The LACRPC achieved ODOT/Federal Highway Administration (FHWA) certification for transportation planning in 1973.
 Initial UMTA certification was received in 1982.
-The Commission is presently self-certified on a continuing basis in accordance with FHWA/Federal Transit Administration (FTA) regulations.
-The LACRPC implemented FEMA Floodplain Management Regulations in 1979.
-The Commission is reviewed for concurrence on an annual basis in accordance with FEMA regulations.
+The Commission is self-certified, following FHWA/Federal Transit Administration (FTA) regulations.
+The LACRPC implemented FEMA Floodplain Management Regulations in 1979 and is reviewed for concurrence on an annual basis per FEMA regulations.